 Step Six: It's Time to Begin the Search!

-Both Biola Classifieds and Biola Off-Campus Housing 101 are great places to start.
+Biola Classifieds is great places to start.

-- Look at several possibilities and compare
+- Look at several possibilities and compare.

-- Check the property well
+- Check the property well.

-- Take a list of questions with you to ask the landlord
+- Take a list of questions with you to ask the landlord.

 - Leases are legally binding documents and should be read carefully before signing.
 Always put your lease in writing!